 - 77% of men polled have suffered with common mental health symptoms like anxiety, stress or depression

 - 40% of men have never spoken to anyone about their mental health

 - 29% of those who haven't done so say they are "too embarrassed" to speak about it, while 20% say there is a "negative stigma" on the issue

-- The biggest pressures in men’s life are work (32%), finance (31%) and health (23%)
+- The biggest cause of mental health issues in men’s lives are work (32%), their finances (31%) and their health (23%)

 - 40% of men polled said it would take thoughts of suicide or self-harm to compel them to seek professional help

-The results showed that 66% would share their feelings with their partner above anyone else.
+When men do choose to speak up, the results showed that 66% would share their feelings with their partner above anyone else.

 - ‘I’ve learnt to deal with it’ (40%)